ScottLogic/blog/garora/posts/2024-04-23-noJS-2-stochastic-boogaloo.md

 <!-- Repeat for "O random" -->
 ```

-By tweeking the animation slightly, we can ensure that only the top label inside `div.final` ever makes it to the button.
+By tweaking the animation slightly, we can ensure that only the top label inside `div.final` ever makes it to the button.
 And by putting the extras in a div, we can treat it as one object for the purposes of sizing.
-Another possible solution would have been to animate each section indivdually so it joins the end of the queue once it's done, allowing each label to fully cross the button without ever leaving a gap.
+Another possible solution would have been to animate each section individually so it joins the end of the queue once it's done, allowing each label to fully cross the button without ever leaving a gap.
 But this didn't feel as clean.

 ### Audio
 If you've played the game you've probably noticed an audio easter egg.
 Before trying this I had thought that playing audio would require javascript to function, however the audio control works with javascript disabled at the browser level so I'm going to allow it.